shriraj-m/HRM-for-coherence/README.md

-# HRM-for-coherence
-Altering the default Hierarchical Reasoning Model (HRM) to apply for Coherence / QA Tasks.
+# 🧠 Extending the Hierarchical Reasoning Model with Attention Feedback for NLP

 # 📚 Overview